Correlation between multiple scattering angle and ionization energy loss for fast electrons: Solution of the transport equation

-for the elastic scattering function $\mathsf{q}$ and the Moli\`{e}re's screening angle $\chi'_{a}(Z)$ \cite{Moliere,Bethe},\footnote{Following the notation of \cite{Bethe}, the prime at $\chi'_{a}$, discriminates it from the unprimed value $\chi_a=\chi'_a e^{1/2-\gamma_{\text{E}}}$, whose advantage is that it coincides with the inverse screening radius times $p^{-1}$ for Born scattering in a pure Yukawa potential \cite{Moliere}.
-But since Yukawa potential is rather artificial in atomic physics, not being realized even for hydrogen atom, we work from the outset with the primed notations, in which the final results will have the simplest structure.
-Similar relationship is implied for $\chi'_{in}$.} similar definition
+for the Moli\`{e}re's screening angle $\chi'_{a}(Z)$ \cite{Moliere,Bethe},\footnote{Following the notation of \cite{Bethe}, the prime at $\chi'_{a}$, discriminates it from the unprimed value $\chi_a=\chi'_a e^{1/2-\gamma_{\text{E}}}$, whose advantage is that it coincides with the inverse screening radius times $p^{-1}$ for Born scattering in a purely exponentially screened Coulomb potential \cite{Moliere}.
+But since such a potential is rather artificial in atomic physics, not being realized even for hydrogen atom, we work from the outset with the primed notations, in which the final results have simpler form.
+A similar relationship is implied for $\chi'_{in}$.} similar definition